Kisenosato Yutaka: Ōzeki career

 Kisenosato produced an 11–4 record in his debut ōzeki tournament in January 2012.
-In the May 2012 tournament he was leading the yūshō race after twelve days, the first Japanese born wrestler to do so at that stage since Tochiazuma in 2007, but a loss against Hakuhō on Day 13 meant he was caught up by rank–and–filers Kyokutenhō and Tochiōzan, and a final day loss to Baruto meant he finished on 11–4 and missed out on a playoff for the championship.
-In the next five tournaments he produced five double figure scores, but only just, as they were all 10–5.
-However, in the May 2013 tournament he won his first thirteen matches, making a strong case for a possible start at a run for yokozuna promotion, but he was defeated by Hakuhō on Day 14, and he also lost his final day bout to Kotoshōgiku to finish two wins behind Hakuhō on 13–2.
+In the May 2012 tournament, he was leading the yūshō race after twelve days, the first Japanese-born wrestler to do so at that stage since Tochiazuma in 2007, but a loss against Hakuhō on Day 13 meant he was caught up by rank–and–filers Kyokutenhō and Tochiōzan, and a final day loss to Baruto meant he finished on 11–4 and missed out on a playoff for the championship.
+In the next five tournaments, he produced five double-figure scores, but only just, as they were all 10–5.
+However, in the May 2013 tournament, he won his first thirteen matches, making a strong case for a possible start at a run for yokozuna promotion, but he was defeated by Hakuhō on Day 14, and he also lost his final day bout to Kotoshōgiku to finish two wins behind Hakuhō on 13–2.
 In July 2013 he stopped Hakuhō's streak of 43 consecutive victories by beating him on the 14th day – the third time he has ended a significant winning run of the yokozuna, having also defeated Hakuhō after his 63 wins in a row in November 2010 and 23 in January 2011.
 After the November 2013 tournament, in which he was runner-up for the fourth time in a row, Kisenosato was told by the Sumo Association that he would be promoted if he won the championship with at least 13 wins, but he collapsed in the following January basho and won only seven bouts.
 He pulled out on the final day, missing the first bout of his career.
 He maintained his ōzeki status with a 9–6 result in March 2014 and was never in danger of demotion again.
-He finished runner-up in May 2014, January 2015 and May 2015.
+He finished runner-up in May 2014, January 2015, and May 2015.

-In the second half of 2015 Kisenosato maintained his consistent form: he went 10–5 in July (including a win over Kakuryū), 11–4 in September and 10–5 in November (beating Harumafuji on the final day).
-After a moderate 9–6 in January 2016 he was back to his best in March, recording 13 wins and finishing runner-up to Hakuhō.
-He was runner-up for the tenth time in his career in the May 2016 tournament, finishing on 13–2 and having been at 12–0 before losing to Hakuhō and Kakuryū on consecutive days.
+In the second half of 2015, Kisenosato maintained his consistent form: he went 10–5 in July (including a win over Kakuryū), 11–4 in September, and 10–5 in November (beating Harumafuji on the final day).
+After a moderate 9–6 in January 2016, he was back to his best in March, recording 13 wins and finishing runner-up to Hakuhō.
+He was runner-up for the tenth time in his career in the May 2016 tournament, finishing 13–2 and having been at 12–0 before losing to Hakuhō and Kakuryū on consecutive days.